Cloud phone for YouTube

 -

-What are a cloud phones?
+What are cloud phones?

 Cloud phones are dedicated Android devices hosted in the cloud that run mobile apps like YouTube in separate environments.
 Each phone operates independently with its own device identifiers and connection, keeping channels isolated instead of mixed together.
 This allows you to manage multiple YouTube accounts without sharing devices or overlapping sessions.